+This is a repeat finding from prior years (2015-001, 2014-003, and 2013-002).
 The Center has a system in place to perform quality control checks of TCM billable units by a service coordinator on a monthly basis.
-We recommend that management continue to monitor the TCM billable units and take corrective action on errors or discrepancies noted through its review.
+Accordingly, we recommend that management continue training staff on the allowable and unallowable billable TCM services and how to accurately document their performed tasks to illustrate which tasks were considered allowable.

-(A California Nonprofit Public Benefit Corporation) SCHEDULE OF FINDINGS AND QUESTIONED COSTS
+(A California Nonprofit Public Benefit Corporation)

+SCHEDULE OF FINDINGS AND QUESTIONED COSTS

+YEAR ENDED JUNE 30, 2016